pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-26-stream-is-cool-but.md

 ---

 {{< alert "secondary" >}}
+Use `Stream` wisely.
+For some use cases when you have large lists it can be great, but other times it is not the best choice.
 {{< /alert >}}

 ![](https://media.giphy.com/media/xT5LMFVIKfCsH0rkoo/giphy.gif)

-When you come to Elixir with big object-oriented baggage, you try to map some of your solutions to what you previously did.
+When you come to Elixir with big object-oriented baggage, you try to map some of your solutions to what you previously used.
 Let's try to build a list on even numbers, for instance using **javascript**:

 ```javascript
 let even = [];